Distributed Production, A Step Towards the Circular Economy

 Unlike the “take-make-waste” economy of traditional manufacturing, the circular economy is a paradigm that imagines a different future.
 The circular economy is based on products designed to be durable, repairable, and reusable.
 These products are composed of raw materials that are produced with minimal waste and pollution.
 Profits are made from the repair, recycling, and reuse of materials and products, instead purchasing new products.
 For example, in Taiwan, waste from oyster farming, such as old buoys, can be sold as a raw material for building materials.

 In order to achieve a circular economy, innovative solutions to wasteful, centralized manufacturing must be explored.
 One alternative is distributed manufacturing, where personalized products are manufactured by a network of “microfactories” on a local scale.
 Distributed manufacturing is already prevalent on small scales.
-Manufacturing platforms, such as Xometry and 3D Hub, embody distributed manufacturing.
+Manufacturing platforms, such as Xometry and Hubs, embody distributed manufacturing.
 These platforms are networks of fabrication facilities with 3D printers, CNC machining, and other manufacturing tools.
 Individuals or businesses can submit their own design online, which is sent to a nearby manufacturing facility in the platform’s network to be produced.

 Makerspaces, hackerspaces, and fabrication or fabLabs are other examples of distributed manufacturing.
 These community spaces house fabrication and design tools, such as 3D printers and prototyping software.
 With a membership, community members can learn to use the tools and make personalized products for themselves or to sell locally.
 NextFab is one such example: entrepreneurs can use the space to manufacture customized products in small batches.